Images

 Videos

-When used properly, informational videos can help people understand your message.
-Videos displayed on web pages should:
+When you use informational videos properly, they help people understand your message.
+Web pages displaying videos should:

 - Provide essential information as text in addition to the video.